Sierra de Los Filabres

 Sierra de Los Filabres is the largest mountain range in Almería Province, Andalusia, Spain, measuring 50 km in length.

-Its highest point, the Calar Alto is also the highest peak in the province of Almería and hosts an important astronomical observatory.
+Its highest point, Calar Alto, also hosts an important astronomical observatory.

 Geography

 The Sierra de Los Filabres belongs to the Penibaetic System and forms the southern limit of the Almanzora Valley.
 Besides its highest point, the 2,168 m high Calar Alto, other important peaks are the Tetica de Bacares or "La Tetica" (2,086 m), a breast-shaped hill, and the Calar Gallinero (2,049 m).

 The Sierra de Los Filabres is an eastern prolongation of the Sierra de Baza mountain range in the same system.
 There are picturesque towns in this range, like Olula de Castro, Chercos Viejo and Sierro, to name but a few.

 The easiest route to reach the range starts from Gérgal.